 Amid all the speculation on the lasting impact coronavirus will have on the retail industry, a common denominator among customer-facing changes is likely to be a greatly enhanced focus on digital customer experience – already a priority for retailers looking to drive new revenue with highly personalized experiences across omnichannel customer journeys.

-Consider, for example, the 2019 Harris Poll sponsored by Redpoint, where 63 percent of customers surveyed said that personalization is part of a standard service they expect.
+Consider, for example, a Harris Poll sponsored by Redpoint, where 63 percent of customers surveyed said that personalization is part of a standard service they expect.
 What was an imperative for many forward-thinking retailers has now become an imperative for all: the ability to provide a consistent, cohesive and personalized experience across channels.
 This capability will likely determine which retailers survive the new reality marked by rapidly evolving social interaction rules resulting in more dynamic, unpredictable and mostly digital customer journeys.

 The New Customer Journey